 - StoryCorp is a collection of short conversations and stories that are less than five minutes long.
 The recordings feature interactions that capture specific points of view or experiences, for example, a conversation between an American soldier and his Iraqi interpreter, a conversation between a man convicted of murder and his victim’s mother, and a conversation between a student protester and an anti-protester at a political protest that almost turned violent.
 (To download these files, click the “share” button and select download.)

-- NPR also includes several interview-based podcasts such as Fresh Air and archived essay collections such as the This I Believe series from the 1950s and a special collection of NPR’s reporting on and just after 9/11.
+- Archived essay collections highlight particular time frames or collections of ideas such as in the This I Believe series from the 1950s, and a special collection of NPR’s reporting on and just after 9/11.